-I had low expectation for this because honestly the name Raw Sauce had me all sorts of perplexed.
-But now, let’s just say it’s one of my top 3 hydrating product picks!
+I had low expectation for this because honestly the name had me all sorts of perplexed.
+But now, let’s just say the May Coop Raw Sauce is now one of my top 3 hydrating product picks!

 What is it

 A gentle toner, emulsion and essence in one that intensively hydrates and nourishes the skin

 All skin types that wants extra hydration sans stickiness.
 May not be suitable for those sensitive to alcohol.